saucelabs/sauce-docs/docs/secure-connections/sauce-connect/setup-configuration/ci-cd-integration.md

 `--network="host"` allows Sauce Connect Proxy to access your app in the host machine.
 It's only required if your app runs on the same machine as the docker host.
 ::::

-Starting with Sauce Connect Proxy 4.8.0, the "ready" file will contain a JSON-formatted information about the running Sauce Connect Proxy.
+Starting with Sauce Connect Proxy 4.8.0, the "ready" file will contain JSON-formatted information about the running Sauce Connect Proxy.
 For example:

 ```bash
 $ cat /tmp/sc.ready | jq .